 But ecommerce returns are as unique as the retailer and the products they sell.
-That’s why most ecommerce platforms don’t have built-in returns management functionality.
+That’s why most platforms don’t have built-in ecommerce returns automation.

 The fact is, returns are a lot more complex than purchases.
 Food returns have different rules than consumer electronics.
 Furniture requires different handling processes than fashion and apparel returns.

 And returning a watch would be very different than sending back the weed trimmer, both for the buyer and the retailer.

 But retailers across all those categories experience the same vexing issue of rising product return rates.
 According to the Wall Street Journal, ecommerce return rates are hovering around 33%.

 Returns are one of the most complicated problems in ecommerce.
 Statista estimates that returns will cost retailers over $550 billion by 2020.

 This is a massively complex problem.
 That is why Shopify and other top ecommerce platforms don’t offer a returns management tool stack.
 Shopify returns documentation reflects this.
 It is a crude process with limited support for the enormous complexities that come with returns management.

 This leaves retailers left to cobble together multiple apps, spreadsheets, and help desk tools to match returns process to their product types.